prahaladgaddam/RAG-evaluation-project/README.md

 RAG Pipeline Evaluation Experiment
 This repository contains a simple, practical guide and code to simulate and evaluate a Retrieval-Augmented Generation (RAG) pipeline.

 It demonstrates a manual evaluation process and provides a Python script to analyze the performance, highlighting key metrics like context relevance, answer faithfulness, and answer relevance.

 🚀 Experiment Overview
 The experiment simulates a RAG bot acting as an expert on a fictional "Nexus-7 Smart Drone".

-You, as the evaluator, will manually:
+and You, as the evaluator, will manually:

 Retrieve relevant information from the knowledge base for given queries.
 Generate an answer based on the retrieved information.
 Score the performance of the retrieval and generation based on defined metrics.
 A Python script then aggregates these scores into a performance report.

 📊 Evaluation Metrics
 The evaluation focuses on three key metrics, scored from 1 to 5:

 Context Relevance: How well the retrieved information matches the query.
 Answer Faithfulness: Whether the generated answer only uses information from the retrieved context, indicating an "anti-hallucination metric".
 Answer Relevance: How well the final answer addresses the user's problem.

 📁 Files in this Repository

-evaluation_template.csv: The spreadsheet where you will log and score the RAG bot's performance.

-simple_analyzer.py: A Python script to calculate average scores and generate a performance report from the CSV data.
+evaluation_template.csv: The spreadsheet where you will log and score the RAG bot's performance. simple_analyzer.py: A Python script to calculate average scores and generate a performance report from the CSV data.
 knowledgebase: Fictional Product Info

 🛠️ How to Run the Experiment
 Prerequisites
 Python 3.x installed.

 Steps
 Ensure evaluation_template.csv and simple_analyzer.py are in the same directory.